 By Mindy Bridges

-Mindy Bridges coordinates STGWG and is a senior policy specialist in NCSL’s Environment, Energy and Transportation Program.
-Contact Mindy for more information.
+Mindy Bridges is a research analyst in NCSL's Environment, Energy and Transportation Program.